Influence of orbital nematic order on spin responses in Fe-based superconductors: Dynamical spin susceptibility

-In this section, we will study the influence of the orbital order on the spin correlations.
-The orbital order is defined in Eq. (\ref{eqn1.4}).
-Since the inelastic neutron spin scattering cross section is determined by the dynamical spin structure factor, our task is to calculate the spin correlation function with a finite orbital order.
+In this section, we will study the influence of the orbital nematic order on the spin correlations in the nematic state without long-range magnetic order in FeSCs.
+We will be interested in whether a finite orbital nematic order can induce the spin nematic responses as observed in the INS experiments\cite{LuDaiScience2014,McQueeney2014}.